carte731/SNP_Context/README.md

 ## Misc Info

-### Data handling
-* When using the various saving options, note that only the individual counts tables, combined counts table and the config are saved to Dropbox, S3 or GitHub.

-### Redaction
-* When data is uploaded, any compromising data (username, passwords, etc) are replaced with asterisks "****".

 ### Error Handling
 * SNP Context catches any errors that may occur during runtime and saves it to a file called the **SNP_CONTEXT_ERROR_LOG.txt** and is located in the SNP Context script directory.

-### Generated PBS job script location
-* A PBS job script is generated in MSI mode, that file is saved in the SNP Context script directory.